ARTICLE I – FEES

-The Association shall hold a general meeting every two years in conjunction with Interchange.
-While the Executive Committee shall have power to advance, postpone or cancel a meeting in case of emergency, a duly constituted general meeting must be held within each second calendar year.
+The Association shall hold a general meeting every year, normally in spring.
+While the Executive Committee shall have power to advance, postpone or cancel a meeting in case of emergency, a duly constituted general meeting must be held within each calendar year.

 SECTION II – Location

 The location of general meetings of the Association shall rotate among the Atlantic Provinces Universities and Colleges and be decided upon by the Executive in response to bids to host by member institutions.